 Even the most diligent skincare routines are no match for some breakouts, and in these cases you’ll want to use a spot treatment.
 The best spot treatments help to target acne and unclog pores.
 Look for ones with acne-fighting ingredients including salicylic acid or benzoyl peroxide.
 We always try to keep our medicine cabinets stocked with the La Roche-Posay Effaclar Duo Acne Spot Treatment.
 Formulated with micronized benzoyl peroxide, this spot treatment helps to fight acne bacteria and fend off breakouts between applications.

 STEP 5: Blot

-If you notice your skin gets extra oily as the day goes on and you can’t wash your face, reach for blotting papers — some are even formulated with salicylic acid — to help you combat breakouts.
-Blotting papers help to remove excess oil from the skin’s surface and help to get rid of the appearance of shine without ruining your makeup application.
+If you notice your skin gets extra oily as the day goes on and you can’t wash your face, reach for blotting papers to help you combat breakouts.
+Blotting papers — like the NYX Professional Makeup Blotting Paper — help to remove excess oil from the skin’s surface and help to get rid of the appearance of shine without ruining your makeup application.

 STEP 6: Mask

 If there’s any week of the month that you’re deserving of a spa-like experience, it’s during your period.
 Indulge in an at-home spa night with a clay mask, which is great for blemish-prone skin because it helps to purify pores.
-One of our favorites from L’Oréal is the Kiehl’s Rare Earth Deep Pore Cleansing Mask.
-Formulated with Amazonian white clay, this mask helps draw out impurities while smoothing and refining skin.
+One of our favorites is the L’Oréal Paris Pure Clay Detox & Brighten Face Mask.
+Made with kaolin clay and charcoal, this mask helps draw out impurities while smoothing and brightening the skin.